Cardinal Spellman High School (New York City)

-Cardinal Spellman High School is an American Roman Catholic high school in the borough of the Bronx in New York City, New York.
+Cardinal Spellman High School is an American Catholic high school in the borough of the Bronx in New York City, New York.
 The school is chartered by the Board of Regents of the University of the State of New York and is accredited by the Middle States Association of Colleges and Schools.
-It is named after Cardinal Francis Spellman, the sixth archbishop of the Roman Catholic Archdiocese of New York.
+It is named after Cardinal Francis Spellman, the sixth archbishop of the Archdiocese of New York.